mdnajimahmed/design-pattern-revised-2023/README.md

 # Criteria (Prupose)
 - Creational : Concerns the process of object creation.Creational `class` design patterns defer some part of the object creation to subclasses while creation `object` patterns defer it to another object.
 - Structural : Deals with the composition of classes and objects.
 The structural `class` patterns use inheritance to compose classes while structural `object` patterns describe ways to assemble objects.
-- Behavioral : Characterizes the way classes or objects interact and distribute responsiblity.The behavioral `class` patterns use inheritance to describe algorithms and flow of control while behavioral `object` patterns describe how a group of objects co-operate to perform a task that no single object can carry out alone.
+- Behavioral : Characterizes the way classes or objects interact and distribute responsibility.The behavioral `class` patterns use inheritance to describe algorithms and flow of control while behavioral `object` patterns describe how a group of objects co-operate to perform a task that no single object can carry out alone.
 # Note
 - Creational patterns deal with object creation.
 Creational design patterns defer some part of the object creation to subclasses while creation object patterns defer it to another object.
 - Structural pattern deals with the composition of classes or objects.
 The structural class patterns use inheritance to compose classes while structural object patterns describe ways to assemble objects.